 ActionScript 3.0 is the latest version of Flash's scripting language, which you use to add interactivity.
-In this lesson, you will not be working with ActionScript, but you still must choose with which version your file is compatible.
-Choosing ActionScript 3.0 creates a new document configured for playback in a desktop browser (such as Chrome, Safari, or Firefox) with Flash Player.
+In this lesson, you will not be working with ActionScript, but choosing ActionScript 3.0 creates a new document configured for playback in a desktop browser (such as Chrome, Safari, or Firefox) with Flash Player.